sarisabban/SinfNet/README.md

 `python SinfNet.py --help` or `python SinfNet.py -h`

+**Contributing to the dataset**
+If you would like to add images to our dataset (any type of microscopic organism) make sure that each species has 50-100 annotated images (both object and semantic) where each image is sharp and taken from a bright-field light microscope at 400x magnification and the size of the image is width = 2584 px and hight = 1936 px.
+Please contact me so we can work together.

 #### For whole image classification
 1. Start by collecting enough images of the organism, more than 100 images is preferable.